-- Expect that their child's teacher and other adults supporting their child are aware of the pupil's needs and strategies to support them. - Be fully aware of any additional support which is being provided for their child. - Have the right to take part in conversations about how their child is being supported in school. - Have the opportunity to discuss their child's needs at least three times per academic year with their class teacher and SENCo.
-This includes two parent meetings and a written report.
-An additional third formal meeting can be requested.
-These meetings are in addition to any informal conversations or meetings which may be had between parents and teachers.
+- Expect that their child's teacher and other adults supporting their child are aware of the pupil's needs and strategies to support them. - Be fully aware of any additional support which is being provided for their child.

-Be able to request a meeting with the school SENCo to discuss any concerns.
+- Have the right to take part in conversations about how their child is being supported in school. - Have the opportunity to discuss their child's needs at least three times per academic year with their class teacher.
+This includes two parent meetings and an additional formal meeting if requested.
+These meetings are in addition to any informal conversations or meetings which may be had between parents and teachers. - Be able to request a meeting with the school SENCo to discuss any concerns.